SteveJustin1963/16.6-tecBRAIN/README.md

 ΔP/Δt is the change in pressure over time
 Bv is the Bulk modulus times the velocity
-∇^2P is the Laplacian of pressure g∇hand P is the gravitational potential times the gradient of pressure P is the pressure
+∇^2P is the Laplacian of pressure g∇h and P is the gravitational potential times the gradient of pressure P is the pressure
 ```
 The wave equation is a differential equation that describes the propagation of waves.
 It is a second order partial differential equation.